SPlanzer/portfolio_website/content/articles/LiDAR-CHM/index.en.md

 ## Calculating the CHM
-Once we have the two models, GDAL can be used to run a raster calculator to output the CHM.
+Once the DSM and DTM models have are computed, GDAL can be used to run a raster calculator to output the CHM.

 `gdal_calc.py -A dtm.tif -B dsm.tif --calc="B-A" --outfile chm.tif`